-Maternity Care Coalition - Berks County
+Maternity Care Coalition- Lehigh and Northampton

 Maternity Care Coalition (MCC) provides free services to pregnant people and families with children aged 0-3.
 They offer support while a person is pregnant, once they become a parent or caregiver, and through a child's third birthday.
 Their mission is to improve the health and well-being of pregnant women and parenting families, and to enhance school readiness for children.
 Services include home visiting, education, lactation support, behavioral and reproductive health, and more.
-See this [flyer](#) for additional information.